Open regional funds – legal reform

-As the countries of South-East Europe are looking to join the European Union and gain membership of international organisations, they face the task of harmonising their existing legal systems with EU law.
+As the countries of South-East Europe are looking to join the European Union and gain membership within international organisations, they face the task of harmonising their existing legal systems with EU law.

-Due to demand from partner countries, the Open Regional Fund – Legal Reform (ORF-RR) has been supporting the process of EU accession since 2007, focusing in particular on civil and commercial law as well as on modernising the way in which justice is administered.
-ORF-RR works with partner countries to introduce legal conditions that are in compliance with the acquis communautaire and other legal framework instruments.
-The reform efforts focus on the issues of justice and fundamental rights as well as justice, freedom and security; these represent the backbone of reform within the context of EU accession.
-In addition, ORF-RR supports the effective implementation of new laws and promotes additional safeguards in the form of the rule of law, the separation of powers and judicial impartiality.
+In response to demand from partner countries, the Open Regional Fund (ORF) – Legal Reform project has been supporting the process of rapprochement with the EU since 2007, focusing in particular on civil and commercial law and on modernising the way in which justice is administered.
+The project works with partner countries to align legal conditions with the acquis communautaire and other legal framework instruments.
+Reform efforts focus on the issues of justice and fundamental rights as well as justice, freedom and security.
+Taken together, these constitute the backbone of EU rapprochement reforms.
+In addition, the project provides support to implement new laws effectively and promotes institutional safeguards for the rule of law, the separation of powers and judicial impartiality.

-The countries of South-East Europe are working together to achieve their national goals in terms of legal reform.
-These relate in particular to legal harmonisation with the EU acquis and to the fulfilment of the Copenhagen criteria.
-Selected legislation, provisions and examples of the application of civil and commercial law not only meet standards that comply with the rule of law, but also fulfil the requirements imposed within the context of EU accession and other international agreements.
+The countries of South-East Europe work together to achieve their national goals of legal reform, particularly in relation to harmonisation with the EU acquis and meeting the Copenhagen criteria.
+Selected legislation, provisions and the application of civil and commercial law meet the standards relating to the rule of law and fulfil the requirements imposed in the context of EU rapprochement and other international agreements.

 The partner countries supported by the ORF – Legal Reform project all face similar challenges, some of which can be solved more successfully by working together.
 The Regional Fund therefore supports state institutions and civil society in these partner countries in working together within certain areas to adapt their systems of law and justice to the requirements of the EU’s acquis.